Prince William And Kate In Paris: ‘Dirty Dancing’ Storm In Swiss Ski Trip Follow

 Prince William and Kate are all set to visit a number of European countries in the coming months.
 They are scheduled to visit Poland and Germany.
 The aim is to remind these major EU countries that Great Britain still considers them as partners and allies despite the Brexit vote last summer.

-The Royal couple is scheduled to be a part of a number of events to honor the French resilience against the terrorist attacks the country suffered earlier.
-They are also in France to celebrate the nation arts and culture.
+The royal couple is scheduled to be a part of a number of events to honor the French resilience against the terrorist attacks the country suffered earlier.
+They are also in France to celebrate the nation’s arts and culture.
 At the same time, ABC News notes that the visit has a great political significance, as the United Kingdom has decided to withdraw itself from the European Union.

 Princess Kate was wearing a pearl drop necklace, which went well with the black, tea-length Alexander McQueen dress.
 Edward Llewellyn, Britain’s ambassador to France, hosted the black-tie dinner.
 French actors Audrey Tatou and Jean Reno were expected to attend the dinner.
 Kristen Scott Thomas, famous for her portrayal of Queen Elizabeth II in The Audience, were scheduled to attend it as well.

 TMZ demanded that the prince should have the crown for his “dirty dancing” moves in the nightclub.
-The tabloid, however, believes Prince William is “not quite in Prince Harry’s class, when it comes to partying.
-Many, nevertheless, have accused the future king of failing fulfill his royal duties, due to his inclination to “fun” activities.
+The tabloid, however, believes Prince William is “not quite in Prince Harry’s class,” when it comes to partying.
+Many, nevertheless, have accused the future king of failing to fulfill his royal duties due to his inclination to “fun” activities.

-[Featured Image by Fanny Trang / British Embassy Paris – Pool / Getty Images]
+[Featured Image by Fanny Trang/British Embassy Paris – Pool/Getty Images]